alos-source/3dObjects/GoProBatteryBox/object.md

 Designed for storing prismatic battery modules.
 This version was specifically designed for the batteries of a GoPro HERO10 Black (14x34x42 mm), but parameters allow adoption to different dimensions.
 ![Preview](media/20230512_000534.jpg)

-# Material
+# Printing/Material
 Tested with PLA, no specific material recommendation.
-Cura estimates 3h 9 minutes time and 21g of material with default Settings for printing top and buttom at the same time.
+Cura estimates 3h 9 minutes time and 21g of material with default Settings on Ender3S1 for printing top and buttom at the same time.

 # Software
 Designed using OpenSCAD version *2021.01*.